jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

         []
     )

-the terminal shows an :doc:`/exceptions/AssertionError` as the expected and real values do not match
+the terminal shows an :ref:`AssertionError` as the expected and real values do not match

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^